warnthepenguins/st-art/README.md

 # README

-App for discovering arts around you.
+App for discovering art around you.